Crop Production and Pest Control Research Site Logo

 Title: ASSESSING THE PHYLOGENETICS OF HESSIAN FLY USING MITOCHONDRIAL AND NUCLEAR MARKERS

-item Johnson, Alisha - PURDUE UNIV.
+item JOHNSON, ALISHA - PURDUE UNIV.

-item Schemerhorn, Brandon
+item Schemerhorn, Brandi

 item Shukle, Richard